Haus des Rundfunks

-The Haus des Rundfunks ("Broadcasting House"), located in the Westend district of Berlin, the capital city of Germany, is the world's oldest self-contained broadcasting centre.
+The Haus des Rundfunks, located in the district of Berlin, the capital city of Germany, is the world's oldest self-contained broadcasting centre.
 Designed by Hans Poelzig in 1929 after he won an architectural competition, the building contains three large centrally located broadcasting spaces, which are shielded from street noise by the surrounding office wings.
-It is used today by local ARD broadcaster Rundfunk Berlin-Brandenburg (RBB) to make programmes carried by its Inforadio, Kulturradio, and Radio Berlin 88,8 channels.
+It is used today by local broadcaster (RBB) to make programmes carried by its Inforadio, Kulturradio, and Radio Berlin 88,8 channels.
 The building's large broadcasting spaces are occasionally also used to host concerts.